itsmixmax/maxeatcupcake/README.md

 I'm Maxime and i'm a high school student in France !

 A few infos about me :
-- 🌱 I’m currently learning to code and a ton of new things
+- 🌱 I’m currently learning to code and create by my own hands
 - 👾 I already learned HTML and CSS
 - 🕹️ And I love playing video games !